ibexa/templated-uri-router/README.md

 Hautelook Templated URI Router
 ==============================

+Fork of `hautelook/templated-uri-bundle`.
 Symfony2 UrlGenerator that provides a [RFC-6570][RFC-6570] compatible router and URL Generator.
 Currently it is extremely naive, and incomplete.
 However, it does what we need it to do.
 Contributions are welcome.